makrai/notes/kim16-lex-axiom-verb.md

 ## Semantic Parsing of Glosses

-* preprocessing of the glosses is necessary because glosses often omit arguments, resulting in an incomplete sentence
+* preprocessing of the glosses is necessary because glosses often omit args, resulting in an incomplete sentence
 * There are also some serious shortcomings to general semantic parsers, particularly in handling coordinators and/ or.
 * In this section, we describe the complete semantic parsing process of glosses and the details of each step.
-Throughout our semantic parsing implementation, we use the tree-to-tree transduction tool (TTT) (Purtee and Schubert, 2012)
+Throughout our semantic parsing implementation, we use the tree-to-tree transduction tool (TTT, Purtee and Schubert, 2012)

 ## Axiom Construction